codingforentrepreneurs/Guides/all/Heroku_Django_Deployment_Guide.md

     application = DjangoWhiteNoise(application)
     ```

-If you plan to use  [Amazon Web Service S3](http://www.kirr.co/exuykp/) for static files, ensure you do disable collecstatic from running everytime you push to Heroku:
+4. Using [Amazon Web Service S3](http://www.kirr.co/exuykp/) for static files?

+    Ensure you do disable collecstatic from running everytime you push to Heroku (which causes errors).
+Re-enable after you setup S3 in your Django Project.

     ```
     #disable collectstatic
     heroku config:set DEBUG_COLLECTSTATIC=1